homeinfogmbh/functoolsplus/README.md

-# syslib
+# functoolsplus
-A system library.
+Extensions of the `functools` library.